-Location 55 - Days of week the system will automatically arm
+Location 55 - Days of week each partition will automatically arm

 Location 55 has eight segments of feature selection data.
-Use this location to select which days the system autoarms.
+Use this location to select which days each partition (1 to 8) will autoarm.
 If a zone is faulted when the panel tries to autoarm, the zone bypasses.
-Default is 0.
+Default is 0 for each segment.